• Skip to primary navigation

 • Warm the Chili: While that bakes, pour the chili and frozen corn into a small saucepan along with some salt and pepper to taste (add any optional seasoning too).
 Heat over medium until warmed through, stirring occasionally.
 Alternatively, pour the chili and corn into a microwave-safe bowl, add the salt and pepper, stir, and microwave covered on high for about 2 ½ minutes.

 • Assemble Lunchbox: Add chili to a leak-proof bento box, a small thermos, or lidded container with warm chili.
-Add 2–3 mini muffins on the side.
-Include sliced fruit (like grapes or apple slices), some crunchy veggies, and a sweet treat if you’d like!
+Add 2-3 mini muffins on the side.
+You can add a small container of sour cream and diced onions, or serve it over the top.

 Notes